eve-le-guillou/latticeBoltzmannOpenAcc/README.md

 # Dependencies
 ## Argtable 3
 Argtable is an open source ANSI C library that parses GNU-style command-line options.
 It simplifies command-line parsing by defining a declarative-style API that can be used to specify what a program's command-line syntax should look like.
 Argtable3 is a single-file library.
 All that is needed to integrate it to the project is copying argtable3.c in the main directory and including argtable3.h in the source code.
-As PGC++ cis a compiler for C++ source code, argtable3.c was modified to argtable3.cpp.
+As PGC++ is a compiler for C++ source code, argtable3.c was modified to argtable3.cpp and sligthly differs from the original.

 # Running the program